adionicas/BATCH_HPC_PREPROC_ACAP/README.md

 ## Convert data from dicom to nifti

+dcm2niix takes as input the dicom images, and turns them into a nifti image; adding -b y also includes the .json file that is needed according to the BIDS specifications

 ```
 for sub in $subs; do
 dcm2niix -o ./"$sub"/T1w/ses-01/ -b y -z y ./"$sub"/T1w/ses-01/*